B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Characters.md

 # Character Entity

-All character entities are core components of the game, representing active instances of characters that players control.
+The character entities are core components of the game, representing active instances of characters that players control.
 These entities integrate with the game's logic and maintain their dynamic state throughout the game lifecycle.

 Creating a character entity:
 ```java